How to refinance auto loan tips and tricks | Loans | Roost

 2. Your credit score has improved

-Better credit scores translate to lower financing rates.
-Even a small decrease in your interest rate could result in big savings over the course of your loan term.
 So if you’ve been making your car payments on time since you first purchased your car for a few months to a year (as well as your other payments), your credit score has likely improved.

 3. Your income has changed

-Has your income increased or decreased significantly?
 If you’ve had a few financial setbacks since purchasing your vehicle, you may be able to lower the amount of your monthly payment by refinancing and extending the loan term.
-On the flip side, if your income has gone up you may want to refinance with a shorter loan term to pay off your debt faster.

 4. You’d like to remove your cosigner